vruusmann/blog/_posts/2016-07-04-sparkml_realtime_prediction_rest_approach.md

 </PMML>
 ```

-A "pseudo" transformation performs Spark ML-specific housekeeping work such as assembling, disassembling or subsetting feature vectors.
+A "pseudo" transformation performs Apache Spark ML-specific housekeeping work such as assembling, disassembling or subsetting feature vectors.

 Examples of "pseudo" transformer classes: